Skylight (novel)

 Skylight is a novel by Portuguese writer José Saramago.

-The manuscript was submitted in 1953 and misplaced by the publisher.
-Upon its rediscovery 36 years later, Saramago decided to withhold its publication until his death.
+Originally Saramago's second finished novel, the manuscript was submitted in 1953 and misplaced by the publisher.
+Upon its rediscovery 36 years later, Saramago decided to withhold publication until after his death.
 Skylight was published in Portugal in 2011, one year after the writer's death, and features a foreword penned by Saramago's widow, Pilar del Río, detailing his response to its rediscovery.
-It has been translated into English by Margaret Jull Costa.
+It was translated into English by Margaret Jull Costa and published in 2014 by Houghton Mifflin Harcourt.

 The novel explores the lives of various characters in a shabby Lisbon apartment building in the 1940s.

-Skylight was actually the second book written by the author.
-Shortly after the publication of his first novel, Terra do Pecado, Saramago sent Claraboia's writings to a Portuguese publisher, which never sent him an answer about what to do with the book.